blynkkk/blueprints/Weather Station/README.md

 * SCL to D22 on the ESP32

 ![Connecting BME](https://raw.githubusercontent.com/YuliiaRudevych/blueprints/main/Weather%20Station/Images/interfacing-bmp280-and-esp32-circuit-diagram.webp)

+3. Don’t forget to connect ESP32 to your computer with a USB cable.

 #  Prepare required software

 We need to install PlatformIO and libraries for Blynk and both sensors.